munificent/craftinginterpreters/book/closures.md

 ^code existing-upvalue (1 before, 1 after)

-If we find an upvalue in the array whose local index matches the one we're adding, we just return that *upvalue* index and reuse it.
+If we find an upvalue in the array whose slot index matches the one we're adding, we just return that *upvalue* index and reuse it.
 Otherwise, we fall through and add the new upvalue.